openstack/ironic/doc/source/deploy/user-guide.rst

 Introduction to Ironic
 ======================

+Ironic is an OpenStack project which provisions bare metal (as opposed to virtual) machines.
+It may be used independently or as part of an OpenStack Cloud, and integrates with the OpenStack Identity (keystone), Compute (nova), Network (neutron), and Image (glance) services.

+When the Bare Metal service is appropriately configured with the Compute and Network services, it is possible to provision both virtual and physical machines through the Compute service's API.
+However, the set of instance actions is limited, arising from the different characteristics of physical servers and switch hardware.
+For example, live migration can not be performed on a bare metal instance.

-Ironic is an OpenStack project which provisions physical hardware as opposed to virtual machines.
-Ironic provides several reference drivers which leverage common technologies like PXE and IPMI, to cover a wide range of hardware.
-Ironic's pluggable driver architecture also allows vendor-specific drivers to be added for improved performance or functionality not provided by reference drivers.
+The community maintains reference drivers that leverage open-source technologies (eg. PXE and IPMI) to cover a wide range of hardware.
+Ironic's pluggable driver architecture also allows hardware vendors to write and contribute drivers that may improve performance or add functionality not provided by the community drivers.

-If one thinks of traditional hypervisor functionality (e.g., creating a VM, enumerating virtual devices, managing the power state, loading an OS onto the VM, and so on), then Ironic may be thought of as a hypervisor API gluing together multiple drivers, each of which implement some portion of that functionality with respect to physical hardware.

-OpenStack's Ironic project makes physical servers as easy to provision as virtual machines in cloud, which in turn will open up new avenues for enterprises and service providers.

-Ironic's driver replaces the Nova "bare metal" driver (in Grizzly - Juno releases).
-Ironic is available for use and is supported by the Ironic developers starting with the Juno release.
-It is officially integrated with OpenStack in the Kilo release.

-See https://wiki.openstack.org/wiki/Ironic for links to the project's current development status.
+..
+TODO: the remainder of this file needs to be cleaned up still

 Why Provision Bare Metal
 ========================